Bill Veitch: United Government

 When the United Party formed a government, Veitch one of the few members of the government with extensive parliamentary experience, became a member of Cabinet.
 New Prime Minister Sir Joseph Ward appointed him Minister of Transport, Minister of Labour and Minister of Mines.
-Later in 1931, when George Forbes succeeded Ward as Prime Minister, Veitch dropped the mining and labour portfolios and was instead made Minister of Railways while alsi retaining transport.
-When United formed a coalition with the Reform Party, Veitch lost his position to make room for ministers from Reform.
+Ward resigned due to poor health in 1930 and contested the leadership of the United Party again.
+He was eliminated in the first ballot, with Forbes winning the role.
+When Forbes reshuffled the cabinet, Veitch dropped the mining and labour portfolios and was instead made Minister of Railways while also retaining transport.
+When United formed a coalition with the Reform Party in 1931, Veitch lost his position to make room for ministers from Reform.
 Later, when the coalition government devalued the currency, Veitch began to reject his party's leadership, and tried to convince William Downie Stewart to form a new party.

 End of Parliamentary career and later years

-In 1935, Veitch joined the newly created "anti-socialist" Democrat Party launched by Albert Davy; but he was defeated in his re-election bid for Wanganui in the 1935 general election by the Labour candidate Joe Cotterill.
+In 1935, unhappy with the coalition government, Veitch joined the newly created "anti-socialist" Democrat Party launched by Albert Davy.
+At the party's first conference he was elected deputy leader of the party for the North Island.
+He was then defeated in his re-election bid as a Democrat for Wanganui in the 1935 general election by the Labour candidate Joe Cotterill.
 His son Henry Charles Veitch stood at the next election in 1938 for the National Party (the successor to the United-Reform coalition) but also lost to Cotterill.

 Considerably later, in 1943, Veitch stood for the National Party in the Wellington Suburbs electorate, but was unsuccessful, losing to Labour's Harry Combs.

 Veitch died in Paraparaumu in 1961, survived by his six children.